constellation-app/constellation/ISSUE_TEMPLATE.md

 ### Behaviour

-Strive to include measurable metrics that can be aimed for (if applicable), see examples below.
+Try to include measurable metrics that can be aimed for (if applicable to the issue), **e.g.** If its a time issue then "should take 5 seconds or less to finish" or if its a workflow issue "should be accomplished in 2 or less clicks".

 **Expected behaviour:** \[What you expect to happen\]

--   e.g. should take 5 seconds or less to finish **OR** should be accomplished in 2 or less clicks, **NOT** should finish faster **OR** should take less clicks to be accomplished.

 **Actual behaviour:** \[What actually happens\]

--   e.g. takes 10 or more seconds to finish **OR** takes 2 or more clicks to accomplish the task, **NOT** takes too long to finish **OR** takes too many clicks to accomplish the task.

 **Reproduces how often:** \[What percentage of the time does it reproduce?\]